yjichkar/Inventory-management-/README.md

 3. Interact with the visualizations to explore the data and derive insights.

 #### **Customization:**
 The report can be tailored to include additional metrics or data sources as needed.
-Contact [point of contact] for further customization or enhancements.

-#### **Versioning:**
-- Initial Version: [Date]
-- Updates: [Include a summary of any changes if applicable].